The SALSA MLPA Probemix P244-AIP-MEN1-CDKN1B is an in vitro diagnostic (IVD)1

 also acts as a tumour suppressor gene (Cai et al. 2013).
 Although most known germline AIP

-are located in close proximity on 11q13 and loss of heterozygosity (LOH) in MEN1 and FIPA associated tumours often affects both genes.
+are located in close proximity on 11q13, and somatic LOH in MEN1 and FIPA associated tumours often affects both genes.
 Apart from tumours in MEN1 and FIPA patients, LOH of this locus also occurs in sporadic cancers, especially in endocrine tissues.
 As both genes are considered tumour suppressor genes this double loss may contribute to tumorigenesis.
 Chromosomal losses of the 11q13 chromosomal band have also been found in other cancers, such as cervical cancer and hibernomas (Newsham 1998; Nord et al. 2010).

-MEN4 is a distinct MEN type and the symptoms of MEN4 largely overlap with MEN1 (Pellegata et al. 2006).
+MEN4 is a distinct MEN type but the symptoms of MEN4 largely overlap with MEN1 (Pellegata et al. 2006).
 In a small number (estimated at 1-3%) of MEN1

 mutation-negative patients fulfilling the diagnostic criteria for MEN1, mutations in CDKN1B

 have been detected.
-Extrapolating from this, the prevalence of MEN4 is very low: at most 1:300,000.
-Like MEN1, MEN4 is primarily characterized by PHPT and PA, but the additional tumours show some differences; tumours in the reproductive organs, and adrenal & renal tumours have been found in MEN4 patients.
+Extrapolating from this, the prevalence of MEN4 is very low: <1:300,000.
+Like MEN1, MEN4 is primarily characterized by PHPT and PA, but the additional tumours show some differences; tumours in the reproductive organs, and adrenal and renal tumours have been found in MEN4 patients.
 The only way to distinguish MEN4 from MEN1 is by identification of a pathogenic mutation in CDKN1B

 More information on MEN1 can be found on https://www.ncbi.nlm.nih.gov/books/NBK1538/